 Temple Rome can offer an Attestati di Partecipazione to those who complete a workshop.

-Please note that to comply with Covid-19 safety measures, all participants must present their Green Card upon arriving on campus.
-Everyone is required to wear a mask and respect social distancing at all times.
+Please note that to comply with Covid-19 safety measures, all participants are required to wear a mask and respect social distancing at all times.

 Full Workshop Descriptions